-It’s hard to believe that a whole year has passed since Unmanned Warrior 2016, the largest demonstration of unmanned systems alongside a major multinational naval exercise.
+It’s hard to believe that two years have passed since Unmanned Warrior 2016, the largest demonstration of unmanned systems alongside a major multinational naval exercise.

 Photo: John F Williams

 The event, which was held on UK Ministry of Defence (MOD) Ranges in Scotland and Wales in October 2016, spanned six weeks and took two years to plan.

 We were proud to work alongside the Royal Navy as part of the Long Term Partnering Agreement (LTPA), providing expertise in logistics, communications, Range management and safety to ensure the event was successful.
 It was incredible to support collaboration that successfully enabled more than 40 organisations, 400 participants and over 50 unmanned vehicles to take part.